 Very often, these are the skills companies want in leadership positions, so if your ambitions include managing or leading, definitely dedicate some time to developing them.

 Whether English is your native, second, or third language, there’s always something you can do to improve it.
-Despite not using it on a daily basis, you may just find that your proficiency is what helps you land that dream job.
-Furthermore, a strong command of English can be a source of extra income – whether you choose to write or decide to teach online, it can definitely help you get through if you ever hit a rough patch.
+Despite not using it daily, you may just find that your proficiency is what helps you land that dream job.
+Furthermore, a strong command of English can be a source of extra income – whether you choose to write or decide to teach online, it can help you get through if you ever hit a rough patch.

 If you’re not sure where to start, it’s best to tackle the four basic language skills.
 Focusing on writing and speaking will offer a great advantage when you have to compete with qualified candidates for a coveted position.
 Similarly, listening and reading skills can be beneficial in broadening your knowledge regarding any subject, helping you stay in the loop on topics relevant to your profession.